A-l-y-l-e/Alyle-UI/src/app/docs/components/image-cropper-demo/image-cropper.md

 ## Crop Circle

-For this just add the `border-radius: 50%` styles to the cropper area.
+~~For this just add the `border-radius: 50%` styles to the cropper area.~~ You can add round to the cropper settings.

 <demo-view path="docs/components/image-cropper-demo/crop-circle">
   <aui-crop-circle></aui-crop-circle>